 Making a topiary with a shrub is more difficult but still very fun.

-- Frame or no frame – If you are new to topiary, you will want to put topiary forms over the shrubs you choose to sculpt.
+- Frame or no frame - If you are new to topiary, you'll want to put topiary forms over the shrubs you choose to sculpt.
 As the plant grows, the frame will help guide you on your pruning decisions.
 If you are an experienced topiary artist, you can attempt to create topiary without topiary forms.
-Be aware that even experience topiary artists will use frames to make things easier.
+Be aware that even experienced topiary artists will use frames to make things easier.
 If you have a larger shrub, you may need to build the frame around the topiary.

 Take your time when you make your own topiary and take it slow.
 Your patience will be rewarded with a fabulous outdoor topiary.